museumcomputernetwork/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+Poverty's child -
-starving for fat fish or mice
+above white
-Like our tendrilled life
+Thanks for the knowledge